Seven times. I had to bake this cake seven times to get it right and I’m super proud of how it’s FINALLY turned out 😄

 - The base of this cake uses cake flour.
 This is not plain/self rising/all purpose flour rather it’s a flour that’s very finely milled and has less protein than other flours.
 This produces a very light cake.
 If you can’t find cake flour, there is a great flour/cornflour substitute which works very well in most cakes but I had trouble with it here.
 The cake is so light that when I added cornflour, I ended up tasting it in the cakes which actually gave it a ‘paste-y’ feel 😯 so instead I used another technique of making cake flour which is just removing some of the plain flour after measuring.
 More on that in the directions 😉

-- As far as the butter and sugars go we’ll be using the reverse creaming method which just means adding the butter/eggs to the flour mix.
-This also goes for the dairy.
-Using this technique makes the cake super soft and moist which is definitely the way to go here.
+- As far as the butter and sugars go we’ll be using the standard creaming method which just means that the butter and sugar gets whipped nice and creamy adding lots of air to the cake.
+Using this technique makes the cake super fluffy and light which is definitely the way to go here.

 - I’ve omitted the egg yolks completely here which is a source of fat and to make up for this, I’ve added sour cream.
 Please make sure to use full fat sour cream and coconut milk because the cake needs the fat to build it’s structure.

-- My technique of making the cake so airy is to whip the egg whites seperately until stiff peaks before adding to the batter (plz check out step by step pics here).
+- My technique of making the cake so airy is to whip the egg whites separately until stiff peaks before adding to the batter (plz check out step by step pics here).

 Okay enough jibber jabber about that and let’s quickly go through the most popular issues that white cakes can cause: